Free Kitchen Hacks eBook

 Grate the full potato and zucchini into fine shredded pieces and add them to a large mixing bowl.

 Next, add the salt and toss.
-The salt will actually help coax moisture out of the shredded sweet potato and zucchini.
+The salt will actually help coax water out of the shredded sweet potato and zucchini.
 The more moisture we can get out of our ingredients, the crispier we can get our vegetable fritters.

 Allow the shredded vegetables to marinate in the salt for about 5 minutes to allow it to pull out the moisture.